yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ysql-pg.md

 ---
-title: Use NodeJS to build a YugabyteDB application
+title: Build a NodeJS application that uses YSQL
-headerTitle: Build a NodeJS app
+headerTitle: Build a NodeJS application
 linkTitle: Build a NodeJS app
 description: Use NodeJS and YSQL to build a YugabyteDB application.
 aliases: